Austin Claunch: Coaching career

 After graduation, Claunch spent the 2012–13 season as the director of player development under Paul Hewitt at George Mason, and from 2013 to 2015 served as a graduate manager at Clemson before being named the assistant video services director for the Tigers for the 2015–16 season.

 Claunch earned his first collegiate assistant coaching position at Nicholls State, joining Richie Riley's staff.
 After two seasons as an assistant, he was elevated to the head coaching position at Nicholls when Riley accepted the head coaching position at South Alabama.

-Claunch was named the Colonels' 12th head coach on March 29, 2018.
+Claunch was named the head coach of UTSA on March 17, 2024.